DecodedCo/brand.decoded.com/pages/scale.md

 ### Adobe

-Use our [Decoded Library](http://adobe.ly/1Lst3EU) to get all the paragraph styles for InDesign.
+Use our [Decoded CC Library](/pages/how-to/cc-library) to get all the paragraph styles for InDesign.
 They use the default print scale.

 ### Code